ruppworks/ruppworks.com/about.md

 learned and practiced agile development at its best as a lead consultant for ThoughtWorks.

-Contact us today to see how we can work for you.
+Contact us today to learn how we can work for you.